 I am luckier than most university faculty when it comes to multicultural exposure in the work experience.
 I teach at Portland State University, a large urban university with more than 30,000 students.
 Many of our students are returning adults, many are ex-military, many come from disadvantaged neighborhoods.
-As a city, Portland is not very ethnically diverse, but it does harbor an incredibly diverse collection of lifestyles and backgrounds, and that is apparent everytime I walk onto Portland State’s campus.
+As a city, Portland is not very ethnically diverse, but it is a sanctuary city and it does harbor an incredibly diverse collection of lifestyles and backgrounds, and that is apparent everytime I walk onto Portland State’s campus.

 And for seven years I taught at the most diverse university in the country – one oft-invoked slogan at Temple University is “We’re the Diversity University” – and I never had a class where multiple ethnicities, nationalities, social and economic classes, and lifestyle choices weren’t represented.
 Because I found it endlessly fascinating, I did an internal count every semester, and my record was six nationalities in a class of twenty students.
-It’s not uncommon at Temple to see a full-blooded Italian working with a Chinese student, or a privileged student from the affluent suburbs conferring with a student from one of Philadelphia’s most dangerous inner-city neighborhoods.
-In one semester, in one small class, I consulted on a large-scale music production project produced by two physically disabled students, supervised a longform documentary by an Ethiopian student, and taught a transgender student, a passionately right-wing Republican, and a student whose religion informed every ounce of his creative work.
+It’s not uncommon at Temple to see students from opposite sides of the globe working together, or a privileged student from the affluent suburbs conferring with a student from one of Philadelphia’s most dangerous inner-city neighborhoods.
+In one semester, in one small class, I consulted on a large-scale music production project produced by two physically disabled students, supervised a longform documentary by an Ethiopian student, and taught a transgender student, a passionately right-wing Republican, and a student whose religion informed every decision in his creative work.

 My own work is distinctly multicultural, and it has had an enormous impact on my life as an educator.
 For many years now I have been writing on, shooting photos of, and producing videos about the people of Ireland, where my ancestors are from.
 My work has explored Irish gender inequality, the rift between the Catholics and the Protestants, and the growing divide between the nation’s youth and its older, more conservative generations.
 I’ve made films about immigration and prejudice, religion and the economy, and the dramatic gap between the haves and have-nots in the Irish social class system.